 Skip to main content

-Cross-platform settlement is the core value proposition of KeyStone OS.
-Platform A’s seller and Platform B’s buyer can settle atomically, with KeyStone coordinating compliance, escrow, and execution between them.
+Cross-platform settlement is the core value proposition of KeyStone.
+Platform A’s seller and Platform B’s buyer can settle atomically, with contracts handling deposits, execution, and finalization autonomously.

 How it works